-Sr. No. Experiment Name
+Suggest Suggested Experiments: Students are required to complete at least 10 experiments.

+Sr.No.
+Name of the Experiments

 1 Preprocessing of text (Tokenization, Filtration)

 2 Preprocessing of text (Script Validation)

 3 Preprocessing of text (Stop Word Removal, Stemming)

 4 Understanding the morphology of a word by the use of Add-Delete table.

 5 N-gram model

 6 POS tagging

-7 Calculation of emission and transition matrix which will be helpful for tagging Parts of Speech using Hidden Markov Model.
+7 Calculation of emission and transition matrix which will be helpful for tagging Parts

+of Speech using Hidden Markov Model.

 8 Find POS tags of words in a sentence using Viterbi decoding.

 9 Chunking

 10 Named Entity Recognition

+11 Preprocessing of text (Tokenization, Filtration)

+12 Preprocessing of text (Script Validation)